-4) There will be a 10-minute break after every 50 minutes of class and students may bring food into the classroom after the first break, provided the other students do not aroma from the food distracting.
-The instructor is "noise sensitive" and students should be careful not to bring any "noise generating" food into the classroom.
+3) There will usually be a 10-minute break after every 50 minutes of class.
+Students may bring food into the classroom after the first break, provided the other students do not find the aroma from the food distracting.
+The instructor is "noise sensitive" and students should not to bring any "crunchy" food into the classroom.